ozcivitcagkan/Data-Analysis-with-R-Programming-/README.md

 print(monthly_avg_steps)

 ```
- month   avg_steps
-  <chr>       <dbl>
-1 2016-04     8373.
-2 2016-05     6686.
+Steps of average of april and may  is 8373 and 6686 respectively.

 So the average steps per month is 7529.

 # Suggestions

 In proposing enhancements for the Bellabeat app, it would be beneficial to diversify the available exercise programs to cater to a broader spectrum of user preferences and fitness levels.

 Considering the direct correlation between step count and calorie expenditure, incorporating a feature that sends users notifications encouraging increased walking or running could serve as an effective motivator for a more active lifestyle.